vincent-ledu/adr-template/index-recordname.md

 ## Consequences

 What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.

-## Debt created

-Does this will create technical debt ?
-Does this should be mutualized, but now it doen't ?
-What should be done to mitigate debt ?